 - Lightweight reflective guy-outs.

-- Stakes, guy-out cords and compression stuff sack with carry handle included.
+- Stakes, guy-out cords and compression stuff sack with carrying handle included.

 Please see more about the Xtreme Shield system applied in the design of this tent: